 4,000-year-old rock with mysterious markings becomes a "treasure map" for archaeologists

-The so-called Saint-Belec slab was found at the site of a tomb and claimed as Europe's oldest known map by researchers in 2021 and they have been working ever since to understand its etchings — both to help them date the slab and to rediscover lost monuments.
+The so-called Saint-Belec slab was found at the site of a tomb and claimed as Europe's oldest known map by researchers in 2021.
+They have been working ever since to understand its etchings — both to help them date the slab and to rediscover lost monuments.

 "Using the map to try to find archaeological sites is a great approach.
 We never work like that," said Yvan Pailler, a professor at the University of Western Brittany (UBO).